Holic75/Baldurs-gate-dnd-3.5/README.md

 Advantages:
 – May use the Offensive Spin and Defensive Spin abilities once per day.
 Gains one use each at level 2  and an additional use every 4 levels thereafter.
 ```
-OFFENSIVE SPIN: During the next 4 rounds, the Blade's movement rate doubles and <PRO_HESHE> gains a +2 bonus to hit and damage rolls as well as an extra attack per round.
+OFFENSIVE SPIN: During the next 4 rounds, the Blade's movement rate doubles and she gains a +2 bonus to hit and damage rolls as well as an extra attack per round.
 All attacks deal maximum damage for the duration.
 Offensive Spin may not be used in conjunction with the Haste or Improved Haste spells.
 ```
 ```
 DEFENSIVE SPIN: During the next 4 rounds, the Blade is rooted to the spot and gains a +1 bonus to Armor Class per level, up to a maximum of +10.
 ```
-– Bardic Performance: a blade is trained to perform to create magical effects on those around <PRO_HIMHER>.
+– Bardic Performance: a blade is trained to perform to create magical effects on those around her.
 Blade can use this ability for a number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
 At each fourth level a blade can use bardic performance one more time per day.
 List of Bardic Performances:
 ```
 Inspire Courage
-A 1st level blade can use <PRO_HISHER> performance to inspire courage in <PRO_HISHER> allies (including <PRO_HISHER>self), bolstering them against fear and improving their combat abilities.
+A 1st level blade can use her performance to inspire courage in her allies (including herself), bolstering them against fear and improving their combat abilities.
 To be affected, an ally must be able to perceive the blade’s performance.
 An affected ally receives a +1 bonus on attack and weapon damage rolls as well and becomes immune to fear and panic effects for 4 rounds.
 At 6th level, and every six levels thereafter, this bonus increases by +1, to a maximum of +4 at 18th level.
 ```
 ```
 Inspire Greatness
-A blade of 9th level or higher can use <PRO_HISHER> performance to inspire greatness in all <PRO_HISHER> allies within 30 feet, granting extra fighting capability.
+A blade of 9th level or higher can use her performance to inspire greatness in all her allies within 30 feet, granting extra fighting capability.
 To inspire greatness, all of the targets must be able to see and hear the blade.
 A creature inspired with greatness gains 10 bonus Hit Points and a +2 bonus on attack rolls and Saving Thorws vs. Death for next 4 rounds.
 These bonuses increase to 15 Hit Points and +3 to THAC0 and Saving Throws vs. Death at level 12 and finally to +20 Hit Points and +4 to THAC0 and Saving Throws vs. Death at level 18.
 ```
 ```
 Inspire Heroics
-A blade of 15th level or higher can inspire tremendous heroism in all <PRO_HISHER> allies within 30 feet.
+A blade of 15th level or higher can inspire tremendous heroism in all her allies within 30 feet.
 To inspire heroics, all of the targets must be able to see and hear the blade.
 Inspired creatures gain a +4 bonus on Saving Throws and a +4 bonus to AC.
 The effect lasts for 4 rounds.
 ```
 Disadvantages:
 – Smaller variaty of available Bardic performance types and less uses per day.